smartxworks/sunmao-ui/README.md

 ## Tutorial

-Sunmao users are divided into two roles, one is a developer and the other is a user.
+Sunmao users are divided into two roles, one is developer and the other is user.

 The responsibilities of developers are similar to those of common front-end developers.
 They are responsible for developing UI components and encapsulating common UI components to Sunmao components.
-Developers need to write code to implement the logic of the component.
+Developers need to write code to implement the logic of components.

 The user's responsibility is to use the Sunmao components encapsulated by developers to build front-end applications in the Sunmao low-code editor.
 Users do not need front-end knowledge and programming skills.
-They can complete application construction only through UI interaction.
+They can finish building the application through UI interaction only.

-We have prepared two tutorials for different roles.
-The user only needs to read the user's tutorial, but the developer has to read both.
+We have prepared two tutorials for user and developer.
+The user only needs to read the user's tutorial, while the developer must read both.

 - [User's Tutorial](./docs/en/user.md)
 - [Developer's Tutorial](./docs/en/developer.md)